TejDabhi/TejDabhi/README.md

 # 💫 About Me:
-💻 Passionate Software Developer | MERN Stack | ASP.NET Learner
+💻 Passionate Software Developer | MERN Stack

 I am a software developer with hands-on experience in building web applications and exploring modern technologies.
 I have worked with the MERN stack (MongoDB, Express.js, React.js, Node.js) to develop full-stack applications and have experience integrating APIs and managing databases.